stlehmann/pyads/doc/quickstart.md

 #### Device Notification callback

-To make the handling of notifications more Pythonic a notification decorator has been introduced in version 2.2.4.
+To make the handling of notifications more pythonic a notification decorator has been introduced in version 2.2.4.
 This decorator takes care of converting the ctype values transfered via ADS to python datatypes.